YangLing0818/RPG-DiffusionMaster/README.md

 **--model_name** is the name of the model in the directory models/Stable-diffusion/

 **--version_number** is the class of our in-context examples used in generation.
-Our discoveries suggest that in varied scenarios, by employing pertinent in-context exemplars as few-shot samples, the planning capabilities of MLLMs can be substantially enhanced.
+Our experiments suggest that in various scenarios, by employing proper in-context exemplars as few-shot samples, the planning capabilities of MLLMs can be substantially enhanced.
 For this case, we aim to synthesize a character bearing multiple attributes.
 We elect option 0, which is apt for a plan that binds multiple attributes.

 **--api_key** is needed if you use GPT-4.